dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 This proposal includes two interconnected pieces of functionality:

-- ability to create _weak references_ (`WeakRef`);
+- an ability to create _weak references_ (`WeakRef`);
-- ability to associate finalization actions with objects (`FinalizationRegistry`).
+- an ability to associate finalization actions with objects (`FinalizationRegistry`).

 ### Weak references

-_Weak reference_ is a object which holds to its _target_ in a manner which does not prevent runtime system from reclaiming the referenced object when it becomes _weakly reachable_ or, in other words, reachable only through weak references.
+_Weak reference_ is an object which holds to its _target_ in a manner that does not prevent runtime system from reclaiming the referenced object when it becomes _weakly reachable_ or, in other words, reachable only through weak references.
-When an object is dimmed _weakly reachable_ all `WeakRef` objects referencing it are cleared and the object is eligible for reclamation.
+When an object is deemed _weakly reachable_ all `WeakRef` objects referencing it are cleared and the object is eligible for reclamation.

 ### Finalization

-_Finalization_ is a process of invoking a piece of user defined code at some point after certain object has been deemed _unreachable_ by a garbage collector.
-_Unreachable_ objects can no longer be interacted with by any programmatic means and thus can be safely reclaimed in a manner otherwise unobservable to the rest of the program.
+_Finalization_ is a process of invoking a piece of user-defined code at some point after a certain object has been deemed _unreachable_ by a garbage collector. _Unreachable_ objects can no longer be interacted with by any programmatic means and thus can be safely reclaimed in a manner otherwise unobservable to the rest of the program.

 Finalization provides a way to observe and react to the event of runtime system discovering that some object is unreachable and can be used in a variety of ways.
-Most commonly finalization is used to cleanup some sort of manually managed (native) resources associated with a GC managed objects.
+Most commonly, finalization is used to cleanup some sort of manually managed (native) resources associated with GC managed objects.

 For example, finalization can be used to automatically free native resources accessed through `dart:ffi` when Dart objects owning these resources become